puzhuoliu/puzhuoliu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Protocol Analysis and Testing
+  - Reverse Engineering
-  - Firmware/Binary Analysis and Testing
+  - Static Analysis
-  - AI-assisted Analysis and Testing
+  - Dynamic testing

 # Education to show in About widget
 education: